Ingleby Arncliffe services

 By the mid-1980s, Exelby had built a fuel forecourt on land to the south of the pub so sold the pub building to Forte who heavily modified the building in 1987 to become the Ingleby Arncliffe branch of Little Chef.
 The Little Chef received some new competition in 1997 when Exelby built a small café to the west of the Little Chef.

 In around 2005, the caravan park closed causing the parking area to shrink.
 The Little Chef restaurant also closed around the same time and was later demolished in 2012, leaving behind a square patch of grass in the middle of the parking areas with little evidence of what used to be there, other than a few Little Chef-style lampposts.

-The northbound site was majorly redeveloped from July to November 2020 with the new site reopening on 30 November 2020 with a significantly larger forecourt, Londis store and secure HGV parking area.
-The Londis store also includes a Formula 1 car suspended upside down on the roof inside the Londis store along with a number of new grab and go options including a Stone Willy's Kitchen concession.
+The northbound site was redeveloped during 2020, with a significantly larger forecourt opening on 30 November 2020.
+It also had a Londis store and a secure HGV parking area.
+The Londis store has a Formula 1 car suspended upside down on the roof along with a number of new grab and go options including a Stone Willy's Kitchen concession.